 As before, the new substation proposal is controversial in terms of its aesthetics and the route selected for the transmission lines running along ecologically fragile Bruce Park.

 Greenwich has proposed its own option, which would not include a new substation, arguing that the existing ones are sufficient to meet the energy demands of the town.

 On his June 23 Ask the Selectman radio show, Peter Tesei said he has met with commissioner of DPW Amy Siebert, P&Z director Katie DeLuca on Greenwich’s alternative proposal.
 He said it it will be important for Greenwich residents to attend the public hearing.

-Tesei said Senator Frantz has been talking to the DOT about their views on running the transmission lines along the State DOT right of way, which involves Metro North and that State Rep Livvy Floren has also reached out to engage Attorney General George Jepsen.
+Tesei said Senator Scott Frantz had been talking to the DOT about their views on running the transmission lines along the State DOT right of way, which involves Metro North and that State Rep Livvy Floren has also reached out to engage Attorney General George Jepsen.
 Also, Tesei said Senator Blumenthal has been supportive of Greenwich’s alternative proposal.

-Asked by Tony Savino if he’d received feedback from Eversource on Greenwich’s alternative plan, Mr. Tesei said, “We’ve gotten sort of a gratuitous reaction to it.
+Asked by Tony Savino if he’d received feedback from Eversource on Greenwich’s alternative plan, Mr. Tesei said, “We’ve gotten sort of a gratuitous reaction to it.”

-he went on to say that about a month ago he spoke with Kathy Shea who is a President of Eversource Transmission, and may speak to her again about Greenwich’s concerns.
+He went on to say that about a month ago he spoke with Kathy Shea who is a President of Eversource Transmission, and may speak to her again about Greenwich’s concerns.

 The July 13, public hearing is an opportunity for the public to review, comment and discuss the proposed substation project by Eversource.